Law at the end of the world

 In this podcast, coming to you from the end of the world, Elizabeth Macpherson and Cristy Clark share developments and insights about how law is being used to support outcomes for the environment and those who depend on it – i.e. everyone.

-You can find us both on:
+You can also find us on the following platforms:

 Disclaimer